oliverepper/oliver-epper.de/Content/posts/how-to-create-a-self-sizing-gauge-componen-in-swiftui.md

 ### Preference Key

 In SwiftUI preference keys provide the possibility for a child view to pass values up to it's ancestors.
 While `@Environment`-objects are visible to child views, `PreferenceKeys` are visible to parents.
 What we want to achieve is that the Gauge knows the width of it's `centerView` and adjusts the circles accordingly.
-So we add the `.background`-modifier to the `centerView` and fill it's background with a transparent color.
+So we add the `.background`-modifier to the `centerView` and fill its background with a transparent color.
 We use the `GeometryReader`'s proxy to get the size of the invisible Color and save that in the `GaugeWidthPreferenceKey`.

 Now we can use the `.onPreferenceChange`-modifier on the outer ZStack to calculate the diameter of our circles.
 Since diamater is a `@State`-property the body property of the Gauge will be evaluated and our circles are drawn with the desired diameter.
 Very cool!

 ### Providing a default center view

 There's one more thing required to make the Gauge work without the need to provide a centerView.
-We need an initializer takes only the value as an argument.
+We need an initializer that takes only the value as an argument.
 This can be done with an extension of the Gauge using conditional conformance.

 ### Why conformance to `ZStack<TupleView<(Text, Text)>>`?
-In order to prevent the Gauge to change it's size with every different value between 0 and 100 % I build a default centerView that has the invisible string "100 %" and centered on top of that the string representing the actual value.
+In order to prevent the Gauge to change its size with every different value between 0 and 100 % I build a default centerView that has the invisible string "100 %" and centered on top of that the string representing the actual value.
 So the `centerView` will always have the same width.